Science, Society, and Sustainability

 - providing basic competency in an emerging area of interdisciplinary study.

-The certificate requires 15 credits of upper division courses (i.e., 3000 and 4000 level) in an organized and integrated course of study.
+The certificate requires 15 credits of upper-division courses (i.e., 3000 and 4000 level) in an organized and integrated course of study.
 Students will be responsible for any prerequisites for courses required for the certificate.
-A capstone course requiring a civic engagement component addressing a local sustainability issues is also required.
+A capstone course requiring a civic engagement component addressing a local sustainability issue is also required.

 The building block courses will examine sustainability within specific disciplines in the College of Arts and Sciences.
 Students would be required to take at least one 3000 or 4000 level course (3 credits each) in the three areas of focus (Natural Sciences and Mathematics; Arts, Humanities and Social Sciences; Government and Business) from a list provided by appropriate departments.
 This would total a minimum of 9 credits.

 The synthesis course is a capstone course where students take everything they have learned and put it all together within a civic engagement project.
 All students pursuing the certificate will also be required to take this course.
-Building Sustainable Communities (SCI 4923) is a three credit seminar course which requires completion of a civic engagement project with a public presentation of sustainable solutions for a selected complex civic issue.
+SCI 4913 is a three-credit independent study course that requires completion of a civic engagement project with a public presentation of sustainable solutions for a selected complex civic issue.

 Benefits to Students